ralucadiaconu21/Ordered-List-Module/README.md

 * [Setup](#setup)

 ## General info
 This project contains two Linked Lists that optimally add or remove elements.
 Both lists accept any type of data as elements.
+The elements are added/removed in a specified order.

 ## Technologies
 Project is created with:
 * Java

 ## Setup
-To run this project,
+To run this project, run the Main class.
+It contains a console app that allows the user to insert/remove elements.
+It also shows the difference between the running times of the optimized or unoptimized push/pop.

 ## Features
 * QuickPopOrderedList optimally removes elements.
 The sorting logic is included in the Push method.
 * QuickPushOrderedList optimally adds elements.
 The sorting logic is included in the Pop method.
 * Display the content of the lists.
+* Display the difference in time between the optimized and unoptimized operations (push/pop).

 ## Class Diagram
 ```mermaid